 \subsubsection{Comparison with GANs}

-The results of DDIM and DCGAN are shown in Fig.~\ref{fig:roc}, and Tables~\ref{tab:wb}-\ref{tab:bb}.
-According to these results, DDIM is more resistant to the membership inference attack than DCGAN for CIFAR-10 in the white-box setting.
-Furthermore, according to Table~\ref{tab:wb}, DDIM is more resistant than DCGAN in terms of AUCROC.
+The results of DDIM and DCGAN are shown in Fig.~\ref{fig:roc} and Tables~\ref{tab:normal}.
+According to these results, DDIM is more resistant to the membership inference attack than DCGAN on CIFAR-10 in the white-box setting.
+Furthermore, according to Table~\ref{tab:normal}, DDIM is more resistant than DCGAN in terms of AUCROC.
 Although one might think that DDIM is vulnerable according to TPR at 1\%FPR, including several low scores of FPR in Fig.~\ref{fig:roc}, on CelebA, it is considered that they are fairly comparable because each value is quite small.
 By contrast, the attack fails for all models and datasets in the black-box setting.
 As a result, it is considered that DDIM is at least resistant equivalently to DCGAN.